Define working sections as a project administrator.

 Author: Ian Greeves Time to read: minute minutes

 Do you have multiple engineers collaborating on the same project simultaneously?
 Do you find this sometimes leads to the software running a little slower than usual?
-Whilst we advise that you only open the reduced navigators, what you may not know is the EPLAN software has a multi-user management module to help with the clarity working sections.
+Whilst we advise that you only open the reduced navigators, what you may not know is the EPLAN software has a multi-user project management module to provide efficient project division.

-Collaborative engineering can only be at its very best when multiple designers can simultaneously access and work on the same project, and instantly view the changes made by another user in real-time.
+Collaborative electrical engineering is at its best when multiple designers can simultaneously access and work on the same project, as well as instantly view changes made by another user.
 The multi-user management module (available for select and professional+) enables larger projects to be divided into smaller sections for easier management and multi-user experience.
 Therefore, instead of every engineer seeing the whole project, the project is filtered down and they only view the sections they are working in.

 Sub project - multi iser